arnolddkim/IntensityOnlyImagingwMUSIC/README.md

 This main driver code requires the following supporting code.

 * ellipsoid_fit.m -- This code computes a surface of the ellipsoidal scattering objects to be reconstructed.
 This surface is plotted along with the isosurface of the imaging result to compare results.

+Also included in this repository is the sample MAT file called "ForwardData.mat" to run "MUSICImaging3D.m" without having to run "ForwardProblem3D.m".